Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Main Results

-\begin{example}[Phase retrieval] In the second example, we consider the problem of phase retrieval.
-For simplicity, we assume the noiseless setting, where $y_i = (\va_i^T \vxi_n)^2$.
+Here, $\omega_i \sim_{\text{i.i.d.}} \mathcal{N}(0, 1)$ and $\sigma \ge 0$ is the standard deviation of the noise.
 In \cite{Chen:2015eu}, the authors show that it is important to omit large values of $\set{y_i}$, and they propose to use the scheme in \eref{trimming} when constructing the data matrix $\mD_m$.
 A different strategy can be found in \cite{WangGY:2016}, where the authors propose to use

-In what follows, we shall refer to \eref{trimming} and \eref{subset} as the trimming algorithm and the subset algorithm, respectively. \fref{phase:1} shows the asymptotic performance of these two algorithms and compare them with numerical results ($n = 4096$ and 16 independent trials.)
+In what follows, we shall refer to \eref{trimming} and \eref{subset} as the trimming algorithm and the subset algorithm, respectively. \fref{phase:1} shows the asymptotic performance of these two algorithms and compare them with numerical results ($n = 4096$ and 16 independent trials).
 The performance of the subset algorithm (for which we choose the parameter $t = 1.5$) can be characterized by the closed-form formula \eref{cos2_closed_form}.
 The trimming algorithm (for which we use $t = 3$) is more complicated as $z_i$ is no longer binary.
 We use the parametric characterization in Proposition~\ref{prop:alpha_c} to obtain its asymptotic performance.
 Again, our analytical predictions match numerical results.
 The performance of both algorithms clearly depends on the choice of the thresholding parameter $t$.
-To show this, we plot in \fref{phase:2} the critical phase transition points $\alpha_c$ of both algorithms as functions of $t$.
-This points to the possibility of using our analytical prediction to optimally tune the algorithmic parameters.
-More generally, one can potentially use our analytical results to design the optimal preprocessing function $\mathcal{T}(\cdot)$.
-We leave this as an interesting avenue for future research. \end{example}
+To show this, we plot in \fref{phase:2} the critical phase transition points $\alpha_c$ of both algorithms as functions of $t$, at two different noise levels: $\sigma = 0$ and $\sigma = 2$.
+This points to the possibility of using our analytical prediction to optimally tune the algorithmic parameters and, more generally, to optimize the functional form of the preprocessing function $\mathcal{T}(\cdot)$.
+Indeed, the optimal design of $\mathcal{T}(\cdot)$ was obtained in a recent work \cite{LuoAL:19}, which leverages the asymptotic characterizations given here.
+Interestingly, under a mild technical condition, it is shown that there exists a simple fixed design that is \emph{uniformly optimal} over all sampling ratios; see \cite[Theorem~1]{LuoAL:19}. \end{example}